 Allergies are thought to come about as a result of the way a person’s immune system develops.
 They are, at a basic level, an immunological mistake.
 The body misidentifies harmless substances as dangerous pathogens, prompting a reaction that can range from a runny nose and mild rash to severe anaphylaxis.
 One hypothesis for the recent increase in the number of children with allergies was the advice given to parents in the early 2000s.

 They were told to keep their children away from a variety of common allergens until they reached certain developmental stages, but it turns out exposure at an early age can help the body get used to them.
 So did these unsuspecting parents actually set their children up for heightened sensitivity by mistake?

 Created Our Own Problem

-Researchers are quick to point out that hyper-cleanliness is not the sole cause of allergies, but it looks like things might be taking a turn.
+Researchers are quick to point out that hyper-cleanliness is not the sole cause of allergies, but it looks like some of us might be ready to put down the anti-bac and let our kids get their hands dirty.
 Less cleaning?
 Any excuse.

-Do you think we’ve become a cleaning obsessed?
+Do you think we’ve become cleaning obsessed?
+Could it be causing our children to be more sensitive?
 Let us know in the comments.